| home | catalogue | history | references | appendix |

 of planks exceedingly well wrought, and in many places adorned with carving;

-these planks were sewed together, and over every seam there was a ship
+planks were sewed together, and over every seam there was a ship of tortoiseshell,

-of tortoiseshell, very artificially fastened, to keep out the weather:
+very artificially fastened, to keep out the weather: their bottoms were

 As the surf which broke very high upon the shore rendered it impossible to procure refreshments for the sick in this part of the island, I hauled the wind, and worked back to the inlet, being determined to try once more what could be done there.